cryptopig/Vedant-BlueStamp-Portfolio/index.md

 ### Challenges:
 The main goal of this project was to practice soldering small wires; the hardest soldering joint was probably the wires of the cell battery, as the joint was miniscule and I risked burning the rubber around the extremely thin wire.

+### What I learned:
+By viewing and analyzing the circuit diagram, I learned abouut circuit analysis and diagramming.
+This project was also a great refresher on soldering techniques and safety.
 <!--
 ![Headstone Image](logo.svg)